1 in 3

 of victimized women experienced multiple acts of victimization

 - This rate is approximately the same as for women from other racial/ethnic groups.
-In fact, a recent study found no significant difference across racial groups once socioeconomic status was taken into consideration4.
+In fact, a recent study found no significant difference among racial groups once socioeconomic status was taken into consideration4, 41.

 - Reported rates of IPV were lower for Mexican immigrants (13.4%) than for persons of Mexican descent born in the United States (16.7%)1.

-- Immigrant women (including Latinas) who are married are more likely to experience IPV than unmarried women6.
+- Immigrant women (including Latinas) who are married were more likely to experience IPV than unmarried women6.

-- A study that included 2,000 Latinas found 63.1% of women who identified being victimized in their lifetime (i.e., interpersonal victimization such as, stalking, physical assaults, weapon assaults, physical assaults in childhood, threats, sexual assault, attempted sexual assault, etc). reported having experienced more than one victimization, with an average of 2.56 victimizations5.
+- A study of 2,000 Latinas found that 63.1% of women who identified being victimized in their lifetime (i.e., interpersonal victimization such as stalking, physical assaults, weapon assaults, physical assaults in childhood, threats, sexual assault, attempted sexual assault, etc) reported having experienced more than one victimization, with an average of 2.56 victimizations5.

 - In a sample of over 300 pregnant Latinas, IPV during pregnancy was reported at 10% for physical abuse and 19% for emotional abuse14.

-- Research is beginning to document work related IPV among Latin@s.
-One study reported abusive strategies such as, on the job surveillance, on the job harrassment, and work disruption tactics.
-However, they also found strategies that were unique in a Latino sample, such as denying access to driver’s license, lying about childcare arrangements, and sending the partner to their country of origin temporarily13.
+- Research is beginning to document work-related IPV among Latin@s.
+One study reported abusive strategies such as on the job surveillance, on the job harrassment, and work disruption tactics.
+However, they also found unique strategies experienced by Latin@s, such as denying access to a driver’s license, lying about childcare arrangements, and sending the partner to their country of origin temporarily13.